kimf/golftracker_ios_react_native/README.md

 # Golftracker iOS React Native
-Mobile client for my golfstats API, using React-native.
+Mobile client using React-native for my golfstats API.

+The API can be found here: https://github.com/kimf/golfstats

 PS.
 Just For Fun